 From the initial scenes with a young Indy, we see that Henry isn’t the most attentive of fathers – Henry, an archeologist, seems more interested in finding the Holy Grail than he is in Indy, and often treats his son like a student (which is probably why Indy is so good at treasure hunting).
 While the two bicker constantly, their loyalty runs deep.

 When Indy’s father goes missing or when Henry thinks his son is dead, both express a sense of grief and loss.
 Through the entire adventure, they learn how much they mean to each other – and how much they’re alike – despite their differences.
-When Henry gets shot, Indy risks life and limb to find the cure, because he realises that the idea of one existing without the other is unthinkable.
+When Henry gets shot, Indy risks life and limb to save his father’s life, because he realises that the idea of one existing without the other is unthinkable.

 Taken (2008)